Howdju/howdju/premiser-ui/README.md

 * ThingViewer
   * Display of Thing

+* ThingViewer: can contain OtherThingEditors if not a leaf component.

 The further a society drifts from truth, the more it will hate those that speak it - George Orwell Sunlight is the best disinfectent - Justice Louis D. Brandeis